-How to keep your desk dust-free
+How to stop dust from collecting on your desk

-How to keep your desk from getting dusty
+How to avoid dust on your desk

 1. Clean your carpet and floors.

 If you have a carpet, having a dusty desk might mean you’re not vacuuming enough.
 Set up a schedule – such as once or twice a week – to make sure your carpet’s getting vacuumed regularly.

 Even if you don’t have carpets, your floors still need to be cleaned.
 Mop and sweep your floor to avoid dust particles settling on your desk.